m-dylan-spencer/Personal-Website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+Ian T. Adams is an incoming Assistant Professor in the Department of Criminology & Criminal Justice at the University of South Carolina.

-M. Dylan Spencer is a graduate assistant in the Criminology and Criminal Justice Department at the University of South Carolina.
-His research interests include spatial and quantitative methodologies, natural resource crime, evidence-based crime prevention, and policing.
+M. Dylan Spencer is an incoming Assistant Professor of Criminology in the School of Psychology, Sociology and Rural Studies at South Dakota State University.
+His research interests include spatial and quantitative methodologies, wildlife crime, evidence-based crime prevention, and policing.
 He successfully defended his dissertation and will graduate in May of 2022.